Welcome to Year 5!

 PPA time and covered lessons

 PPA time is time set aside for teachers, during their timetabled teaching day, to allow them to carry out planning, preparation and assessment activities.
 PPA time is covered each week by the Year 5 Teaching Assistants.
 The lessons are planned by the class teachers and delivered by a TA.
-This term, PPA cover lessons in Year 5 take place every Wednesday afternoon and lessons are as follows:
+This term, PPA cover lessons are as follows:

 Please make sure they have the correct, named kit for outdoor and indoor lessons, especially a warm navy tracksuit and trainers for the colder weather.